RonnJacob/Portfolio-Manager/res/DESIGN-README.txt

 for the stocks in the portfolio and a meaningful representation of data.
 All investments take the commmision values into account.
 StockPortfolio is a class implementing this interface and provides all the above operations.
 This class contains a HashMap where the key is the identifier for the Stock and value would be the Stock object.
+Additionally, the interface also offers operations to save a portfolio taking a filename as input.
 This class would be used by StockPortfolioManager class.

 - IInvestmentStrategy is an interface that represents a strategy in the real world.
 The interface provides operations like adding stocks to the portfolio, setting weights for the stocks, setting the amount to be invested, setting the time range and frequency for the investments, applying the strategy on a portfolio taking into account the commission fees.
 DollarCostAveraging is a class implementing this interface and provides all the above operations.
-This class would be used by DollarCostAveragingStrategyManager class.
+Additionally, the interface also offers operations to save a portfolio taking a filename as input.This class would be used by DollarCostAveragingStrategyManager class.

 - IManager<K> interface is parametrized over the type of items it manages which is created to manage items and provides operations for listing all the items, creation of